Home Tutorials Training Consulting Books Company Contact us

 7.10.
 Validate

-Start your application via the product configuration file.
+Start your application using the product configuration file.
 This updates the plug-ins included in the run configuration.

 In your running application select your new menu entry.
-The handler class write the output of your extensions to the Console view of your Eclipse IDE.
+The handler class writes the output of your extensions to the Console view of your Eclipse IDE.